peppage/knowledge/coffee/coffee.md

 ### [Equator Coffees & Teas](https://www.equatorcoffees.com/)
 One of my favorites!
 Most of the coffee I've had here is good.

-* Tayler Wiles Blend - No idea who this is but it's good.
+* Tayler Wiles Blend - No idea who this is but it's good. (it's no longer offered)

 ### [Halfwit Coffee Roasters](https://www.halfwitcoffee.com/)
 I haven't had bad coffee from here.
 It was an accident I learned about this roaster at all.
 We